PedroMarianoAlmeida/offical-turbo-v1/README.md

 ## In order

-- Implement authentication (with next-auth)
+- Finish next-auth adapters (hook, server and redirect) and components (check incognito lib to use the same nomeclature in the redirect) - The redirect only for authenticated and public, other roles will be implemented in another time
-- Connect auth with shadcn (not direcly, create the own interface and adapters)
+- Connect auth with shadcn (using the core adapter)

 ## For future